 Trip Couch begins his third season at the University of Houston after being named an assistant coach on July 8, 2010.

-Couch rejoined the Cougar baseball program after a stint as assistant coach from 1995 to 2000.
+Couch rejoined the Houston Baseball program after a stint as assistant coach from 1995 to 2000.
 He and Whitting served as assistant coaches at UH together from 1996 to 2000.
-As a member of Whitting's staff, Couch serves as Cougar baseball's recruiting coordinator.
+As a member of Whitting's staff, Couch serves as Houston Baseball's recruiting coordinator.
 He is also responsible for coaching the outfielders and catchers and implementing the short game offensively.
 In addition, he coordinates the offense with Coach Whitting.